 , Ahmet Yontem1

-Cukurova University Medical Faculty, Department of Pediatric Intensive Care2
+Çukurova University Faculty of Medicine, Department of Pediatric Intensive Care, Adana2

-Cukurova University Medical Faculty, Department of Pediatric Cardiovascular Surgery3
+Çukurova University Faculty of Medicine, Department of Pediatric Cardiovascular Surgery, Adana3

-There is no clear consensus regarding the definition of low cardiac output syndrome (LCOS) and follow-up of this patient group.
-Based on this lack of clinical definition, we used a LCOS score (LCOSs) similar to a low cardiac output score previously presented in the literature and aimed to evaluate the relation between high LCOSs and poor clinical outcome.
+OBJECTIVE There is no clear consensus regarding the definition of low cardiac output syndrome (LCOS) or the follow-up of this patient group.
+Given this lack of a clinical definition, the aim of this study was to use a LCOS score (LCOSs) similar to the low cardiac output score previously presented in the literature and evaluate the relationship between a high LCOSs and poor clinical outcome.

-We evaluated 54 patients prospectively after cardiac surgery.
-In order to evaluate the development of low cardiac output, a LCOSs was used.
+METHODS A total of 54 patients were prospectively evaluated after cardiac surgery.
+The LCOSs was used to evaluate the deve-lopment of low cardiac output.
 Each parameter was scored as 1 point.
-Score was calculated every hour for 24 hours postoperatively and the highest score was recorded as peak score (pLOCSs).
-LOCSs at the time of admission to the pediatric intensive care unit, at 4th hour, 8th hour and 16th hour were recorded and a cumulative score (cLOCSs) consisting of the total score was recorded.
+The score was calculated every hour for 24 hours postoperatively and the highest score was recorded as the peak score (pLOCSs).
+The LOCSs at the time of admission to the pediatric intensive care unit, at the 4th, 8th, and 16th hour were recorded and a cumulative score (cLOCSs) score was calculated.

-Mean age was 49,40±53,15 months and LOCS rate was 24,07%.
-In the group with LCOS, cLOCSs, VISt, lactate mean, aortic clamp and total cardiopulmonary bypass times were significantly higher.
-In our study, a significant and positive correlation was found between cLOCSs and tLOCSs and length of hospital stay, length of stay in pediatric intensive care unit, VISt, lactate average and aortic clamp duration.
+RESULTS The mean age of the patients was 49.40±53.15 months and 24.07% had LOCS.
+In the group with LCOS, the cLOCSs, vasoactive-ınotropic score (VIS), lactate mean, aortic clamp time, and the total cardiopulmonary bypass time were significantly higher.
+In this study, a significant and positive correlation was found between the cLOCSs and pLOCSs and the length of hospital stay, length of stay in the pediatric intensive care unit, VIS, lactate mean, and aortic clamp duration.

-Our aim was to draw attention to the use of a common language in the care of critical pediatric patients undergoing cardiac surgery with a previously defined scoring that includes parameters indicating poor perfusion in the patient.
+CONCLUSION The objective of this study was to draw attention to the potential use of a common language in the care of critical pediatric patients undergoing cardiac surgery with a previously defined scoring method that includes parameters indicating poor perfusion in the patient.

 How to cite this article